 Since the first official track along the Welschapsedijk in Eindhoven was too wet to race on (just finished building the track when heavy rainfall spoiled the fun), the scheduled event was moved from that location to the schoolyard of Nico Does' primary school, were head of this school Mr. Jan van den Braak gave permission to use the schoolyard.
 At this "event" we registered 32 entries.
 We still had to explain the racing rules very clearly to all participants and their parents present, since this was a new sport and everybody had to learn how it was done.
 All riders had a lot of fun and enjoyed the day.
 On May 19th. we were able to race at the first official BMX track in Holland at last.
 Read on.

 received a letter from "Bicycle moto-cross USA MAGAZINE" Mr. Lance Bryson promoting his magazine.
 The magazine existed since one year and now having a circulation of over 9,500 mags.
 That's very good.
 They were asking for advertisements.

 May 19th., First race at the official Eindhoven BMX track.

 First international BMX event between 2 officialy registered and recognized BMX organizations: the B.C.B.
 (Belgium) and the S.F.N.
-(Holland) at the "model-track" of the city of Eindhoven (first official BMX track in Holland).
+(Holland) at the "model-track" of the city of Eindhoven.
 The track was official opened by the alderman of the city of Eindhoven, Mr. Jan Zeelen.
 Competing were 102 riders of which 38 Belgium riders.
 Over 600 spectators came to see this event.
 The building of the track did cost H.fl.
 7.000,= excl. tax.